ptvan/ptvan.github.io/_posts/2019-09-11-javascript-interactive-streetmap.md

 ### 1. Choose the right technology

 Since my map would be web-based and interactive, I thought React would be a good fit.
-I found a ew different mapping solutions: [google-map-react](https://www.npmjs.com/package/google-map-react) and [react-map-gl](https://uber.github.io/react-map-gl).
+I found a few different mapping solutions: [google-map-react](https://www.npmjs.com/package/google-map-react) and [react-map-gl](https://uber.github.io/react-map-gl).
 In the end, using React just to make a clickable map seemed a little overkill to me, especially since [Leaflet](https://leafletjs.com/) already supported some interactivity.

 ### 2. Data cleaning